 Let’s talk through 2 FAQs about Covid-19 and Contractors Insurance.
 The first is: should you be doing anything?
 The second is: what should you be doing?

-Construction is an industry that is already plagued by daily risks resulting in thousands of bodily injury and property damage claims each year.
+Daily risks plague the construction industry.
+These result in thousands of bodily injury and property damage claims each year.
 But, this virus has created a whole new level of risk.

 Both large and small contractors are now faced with the larger threat: will your building-related business survive the coronavirus?